The universal reactions to being abandoned were shock, devastation, and disbelief.

 - My eyes cried uncontrollably for a full day.

-- I was in a pain fog for months.
+- I was in a painful fog for months.
 I hurt so much.

 - HURT, HURT, HURT, anger, confusion, longing.